Kamuiyaki ware: Kiln sites

-kamïyaki ware were excavated from various sites in Amami, Okinawa and Yaeyama.
+Kamuiyaki ware were excavated from various sites in Amami, Okinawa and Yaeyama.
 However, it remained a mystery for a long time where they were produced.
-Prior to the discovery of kiln sites, kamïyaki were known as (類須恵器, rui-sueki) or sue-like ware.
+Prior to the discovery of kiln sites, kamuiyaki were known as (類須恵器, rui-sueki) or sue-like ware.

 The first kiln site was discovered by two local researchers, Yotsumoto Nobuhiro and Gi Norikazu, in 1983.
-It was located around a pond (カムィヤキ池, 亀焼池) in Isen Town of Tokunoshima, after which kamïyaki was named.
-The English spelling "kamïyaki" is a transliteration of katakana "カムィヤキ."
+It was located around a pond (カムィヤキ池, 亀焼池) in Isen Town of Tokunoshima, after which kamuiyaki was named.
+The English spelling "kamuiyaki" is a transliteration of katakana "カムィヤキ."
 The sequence "ui" does not represent a diphthong but a short central vowel /ï/ of the Tokunoshima language.
 Thus the spelling kamïyaki would be more accurate.
 The word kamï regularly corresponds to Japanese language urn (甕, kame) although its homonym tortoise (亀, kame) is assigned to the place name.

 Subsequent investigations found more than 100 kilns.
 They are clustered into seven groups, namely Asan-Kamuiyaki, Asan-Yanagida (South), Asan-Yanagida (North), Isen-Higashiyanagida, Isen-Hirasuko, Kenpuku-Iyagawa and Kenpuku-Utta.
 In 2007, they were designated as a national historic site.

 Archaeologist Takanashi Osamu argues that Tokunoshima was suitable for pottery because it was a "high" island as contrasted with "low", raised limestone islands such as Kikai, Okinoerabu and Yoron Islands.
 It had abundant forest resources that enabled pottery firing.
 Unlike Amami Ōshima, another high island, it also had plains for cultivation, making it possible to feed potters.